Canada

 • Enterprise (4+ platforms, daily publishing, bilingual): From CAD $6,000/month

-What you get every month: a 30-day editorial calendar approved in advance, branded post design to your visual system, captions in the language(s) your audience actually uses, scheduled publishing, a monthly report against commercial metrics, and a named operator on your account rather than a rotating junior pool.
+What you get every month: a 30-day editorial calendar approved in advance, branded post design to your visual system, captions in the language(s) your audience actually uses, scheduled publishing, a monthly report against commercial metrics, and a named operator on your account.

 Chapter 06 · AI agents